Skip to content

 Founded by an Experienced IP Attorney from One of the Biggest IP Law Firms in the Nation, Who's Represented Renowned Corporations.
 Experience Boutique Service and Expertise for Your Intellectual Property Needs.
 Trust in Our Founder's Elite Background and Track Record in Safeguarding Valuable Assets.

-Small Boutique Convenience
+Boutique Convenience

 Tailored IP Services with the Boutique Convenience You Deserve.
 Experience the Advantage of Personal Attention and Specialized Expertise Found in a Small Boutique, Offering Agile Solutions and a Client-Centric Approach Beyond the Boundaries of Big Law Firms.